jayparmar1301/Retro-Pixel-Platformer/README.md

-# Retro Pixel Platformer
+# Retro Runner

-**Retro Pixel Platformer** is a nostalgic, 2D pixel art platformer game built with Streamlit.
+**Retro Runner** is a nostalgic, 2D pixel art platformer game built with Streamlit.
 Inspired by the classics of the 80s and 90s, this game offers a retro gaming experience with pixelated graphics and simple yet addictive gameplay.
 The player controls a pixelated character, jumping across platforms to collect coins and special gems while avoiding obstacles and falling off the screen.
 The game features multiple levels, each progressively harder, with a scoring system based on collected items and lives.

 ---